Romanian campaign (1916): Offensive in Transylvania

 By mid-September the Germans transferred four divisions on the front of Transylvania and stopped the Romanian advance.
 The Russians moved three divisions in order to help Romanians, but these troops were not equipped properly.

 General Esposito affirmed that the Romanian army leaders made some strategic and operational mistakes:

 From a military point of view, the Romanian strategy had been the worst.
 By choosing Transylvania as a primary objective, the Romanian army totally ignored the Bulgarian army behind it.
 When the offensive through the mountains failed, the High Romanian Commandment refused to save the forces on the front in order to allow the creation of a moving supply, with which the later threat of Falkenhayn would rejected.
 Romanians never amassed its forces appropriate in order to obtain the concentration of the fight power.

 Battle of Turtucaia

-The first counterattack of the Central Powers was organized by General August von Mackensen, who coordinated a multinational army consisting of mostly Bulgarian with some German and later Turkish troops.
+The first counterattack of the Central Powers was organized by General August von Mackensen, who coordinated a multinational army consisting of mostly Bulgarian with some German and later Ottoman troops.
 The northward attack was initiated by Bulgaria on 1 September.
 The attack was directed from the positions on the Danube to Constanța.
 Bulgarian troops, including the German-Bulgarian Detachment, surrounded and stormed the fortress of Turtucaia.
 The Battle of Turtucaia ended with the capitulation of the Romanian garrison on 6 September.
 Simultaneously with the assault, the Bulgarian Third Army defeated a Romanian-Russian force including the First Serbian Volunteer Division at the Battle of Bazargic, despite the almost double superiority of the Entente.